Self-tuning inflation: Appendix: Limits caused by quantum fluctuations

 Suppose that the scalar field moves starting from the configuration $\chi(x,t_1)$ at the moment $t_1$ to the configuration $\chi(x,t_2)$ at the moment $t_2$.
 Its average value can be found as

 The function $\chi_\cc(x,t)$ includes all quantum fluctuations and is supposed to be measured by classical instruments.
-The saddle-point method applied to such integrals gives

-where the classical field $\chi_{\text{cl}}$ is a solution of the equation following from the action minimisation.
+The saddle-point method applied to such integrals gives $\chi_\cc =\chi_{\text{cl}}+\delta\chi_{\text{q}}$, where the classical field $\chi_{\text{cl}}$ is a solution of the equation following from the action minimisation.
 If the quantum correction $\delta\chi_{\text{q}}$ is neglected, the average value is equal to the classical one.
 Our aim is to find an interval for which the quantum fluctuations $\delta\chi_{\text{q}}$ are important.

-Let us estimate the quantum corrections to the field evolution in a tiny volume $\upsilon_\D\simeq \delta l_f^\D$ of $\D$-dimensional space.
+Let us estimate the quantum corrections to the field evolution in a tiny volume $\upsilon_\D\simeq \delta l_\cc^\D$ of $\D$-dimensional space.
 The path integral acting in the Euclidean space

 describes the transition amplitude in the small volume.
 This smallness is used in the decomposition